Technophile7/sublime-text-3/README.md

-# sublime-text-3
+# SUBLIME-TEXT-3
-this repo contains some shortcut commands used in sublime text-3.
+this repo contains some shortcut commands used in SUBLIME text-3.